 When you decide to sell your New York home, you might try to sell it yourself, or you might hire a real estate broker to help you.
 If you hire a broker, you will have a close working relationship with that person, who will learn a lot about the property.
 This raises the question: How much information about your property can and should your broker share with prospective buyers?
 This article will explore that question.

 First, a little background.
-Upon hiring the broker, he or she will ask you to sign a contract authorizing the broker, and one or more sales agents working for the broker, to offer the property for sale at a certain price (the "asking price") and will describe the commission arrangement.
+Upon hiring the broker, you will be asked to sign a contract (the "listing agreement") authorizing the "listing broker" and one or more sales agents working for them, to offer the property for sale at a certain price (the "asking price") and will describe the commission arrangement.
+The contract will also authorize the listing broker and sales agent to enter the property into a multiple listing service (an electronic database of information about properties offered for sale, often called the MLS).

 The listing broker is also supposed to notify the buyer about the PCDA if the buyer is not represented by a broker.
 A listing broker who performs these actions in a timely manner will not be liable for any violation of the PCDA.